aphanti/aphantiweb/README.md

         "google_app_client_secret": "xxx"
     }
     ```
+    - on development machine:
-    - where APHANTI_ENV should be "dev" on your development computer, and "prod" on your deployment server
+        + APHANTI_ENV should be "dev"
+        + domain_name should be "127.0.0.1:8000"
+    - on deploy machine:
+        + APHANTI_ENG = "prod"
+        + domain_name = "www.aphanti.com"

 + Create simulated data in MySQL and run test